Thousands march against economic gloom in Spain, UK

 "We have to stand up and say enough is enough!
 They pull our hair telling us we're lazy so they can dismantle social welfare and take away health and education and now they're bailing out the bankers," said Gloria Bravo, 48, a civil servant.

-"They bail out banks but not people," banners read in Cantabria, northern Spain, home to Spain's biggest bank Santander.
+"They bail out banks but not people," banners read in Cantabria, northern Spain, home to Spain's biggest bank Santander (SAN.MC).

 Demonstrators gathered in more than 80 cities across Spain, chanting the slogan that has become a mantra at protests over the past year: "They say it's democracy but it's not."